Is San Sebastian Worth Visiting? Yes! Here’s why

 Another great option is the Sea Factory Albaola, where historical boats are built using traditional methods.

-The Vintage Theme Park
+8. The Vintage Theme Park

-Basque Country Has Its Own Heritage
+9. Basque Country Has Its Own Heritage

-One of the main differences is the language.
 Basque is the oldest language in Europe.
-It’s also a unique language, meaning that it doesn’t even have roots such as Germanic, Romance, Italic, Slavic, or Celtic – or any other origin that European languages are based on.
+It’s also a unique language, meaning that it doesn’t even have roots such as Germanic, Romance, Italic, Slavic, or Celtic, or any other origin that European languages are based on.

 My local San Sebastian guide had said that during the Spanish Civil War, it was forbidden to speak the language.

-He then went on to say that there is a revival for the language, and children are taught Basque in school alongside Spanish.
-You’ll see Basque language used – like the street signs.
+You’ll see the Basque language in use all over the city, like the street signs.
 One side of the road will have the street name in Spanish, and the other side will have it written in Basque.

 Cons of San Sebastian

-The Weather Can Be Unpredictable
+1. The Weather Can Be Unpredictable

-Keep this in mind for your San Sebastian trip the city gets A LOT of rain.
+Keep this in mind for your San Sebastian trip: the city gets A LOT of rain.

 San Sebastián receives more rainfall than almost anywhere else in Spain.